aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-resources/writing-updated-resource-data-to-mpp/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API allows to update a Microsoft Project MPP file's resource data and save it data back to the MPP file.
+Aspose.Tasks for C++ API allows to update a Microsoft Project MPP file's resource data and save it data back to the MPP file.

 {{% /alert %}}
 ## **Writing Updated Resource Data back to the MPP file**